hangoeun16/hangoeun16.github.io/_lit_review/2025-12-26-Description_Logic.markdown

   - natural language: all mothers are parents.
   - precise description: a concept Mother is *subsumed* by the concept Parent.

-So, if we know `Mother(julia)` and `Mother ⊆ Parent' we can infer that `Parent(julia)` in other words, Julia is a parent.
+So, if we know `Mother(julia)` and `Mother ⊆ Parent` we can infer that `Parent(julia)` in other words, Julia is a parent.
 Notice that this ability to infer from the existing information is the characteristics of DL.

 *Concept equivalence axioms* asserts two concepts have same instances.